benjamin-robertson/update_trusted_facts/README.md

 ## Description

 The built in method to update trusted facts in Puppet enterprise requires root shell access to the Puppet primary server.
-This level of access is generally not available for all users in an organisation and provides significant more access that what should be granted to perform this tasks.
+This level of access is generally not available to most users in an organisation and provides significant more access than required for this task.

 By using this module, fine grained access can be granted to specific users to update trusted facts via the **update_trusted_facts** plan from the console.

-Furthermore this plan preserves all existing facts on an agent certificate and does not rely on the csr_attributes.yaml file being present with the correct data.
+Furthermore this plan preserves all existing facts on an agent certificate and does not rely on the csr_attributes.yaml file being present on a host.

 ## Setup